-Holders are required to obtain a CUA each season prior to taking clients into Yosemite National Park.
-A CUA allows holders to provide guided trips and/or pack support trips for hikers with the use of pack stock.
+Commercial stock outfitters (herein referred to as Holders) are required to obtain a CUA each season prior to taking clients into Yosemite National Park.
+A CUA allows Holders to provide guided trips and/or pack support trips for hikers with the use of pack stock.
 Holders are required to originate and terminate pack trips outside of the park boundary, unless authorized by the Superintendent.
 Holders are required to use designated camp areas when travelling overnight in the wilderness.
-Holders are regulated by the terms and conditions of the CUA which is administered and managed by Yosemite National Park, Office of Special Park Uses in conjunction with the Yosemite Wilderness Office.
+Holders are regulated by the terms and conditions of the CUA that is administered and managed by Yosemite National Park, Office of Special Park Uses in conjunction with the Yosemite Wilderness Office.
 Each permit Holder is limited to a maximum number of annual visitor use nights and stock nights.